Tuesday, August 1, 2017

 Interesting read.
 For me, the biggest draw was it being partially set in South Africa.
 The story is slow to take off and there are some rather graphic scenes, but once you get pass those, the story isn't bad.

 Not the best Agatha Christie novel, but still a worthwhile read.

 10. Me Before You - Jojo Moyes

-Expectations for this book were so high, and the lived up to every single on of them, and then some.This book exceeded my expectations.
+Expectations for this book were so high, and it lived up to every single one of them, and then some.This book exceeded my expectations.
 It had me laughing, crying, shouting and just staring blankly into nothingness.
 This is definitely a book that everyone should read at some point.

 This is an Alex Cross novel.
 And that is all I am going to say about it.

 12. Getting Out of the House - Isla Dewar